Ivana Trump Dead: 5 Fast Facts You Need to Know About Her Children

 When asked how she got her name, Ivanka tweeted, “In Czech, Ivanka is the baby name for Ivana, like Bobby is to Robert.”

-The Trump family issued a statement today which said Ivana “taught her children about grit and toughness, compassion and determination.
-She will be dearly missed by her mother, her three children and ten grandchildren,” according to News Nation.
+The Trump family issued a statement today which said Ivana “will be dearly missed by her mother, her three children and ten grandchildren,” according to News Nation.

+In a 2017 interview with Time magazine, the outlet described the children as “remarkably industrious and polite” for “rich kids.”
+In the interview, Ivana credited herself with her children’s positive qualities, stating “I believe the credit for raising such great kids belongs to me.”

+Ivana Trump’s cause of death has not yet been confirmed.
+Although, as mentioned above, the paramedics were responding to a cardiac arrest call, which may provide a glimpse into her COD.